Home » Repurposed Furniture » Repurposed Bunk Bed Wall Shelf

-I’m so excited to show you how I repurposed this bunk bed into a unique and useful wall shelf!
-It’s so fun to be getting some projects done and out junk storage and into the Glendale storage area—yep, Glendale is right around the corner!
-If you remember, I didn’t get to go last year because of my little “heart” incident.
+I’m excited to show you how I repurposed this bunk bed into a unique and helpful wall shelf!
+It’s fun to complete some projects and move junk storage to the “for sale” department.

 So, on with this great repurposed bunk bed!!

-So many people told me they were anxious to see what I do with these bunk bed pieces because they have some very similar.
-They are sturdy, and chunky, perfect for a great wall shelf!
+So many people told me they were anxious to see what I did with these bunk bed pieces because they are very similar.
+They are sturdy and chunky, perfect for a great wall shelf!

-The very first step was to trim up the top and legs of the bunk bed on the compound miter saw.
-(VERY carefully, using clamps to secure it while sawing) This always makes me nervous, but I figure it’s always good to be nervous while sawing because it makes you be more careful.
+The first step was trimming the bunk bed’s top and legs on the compound miter saw.
+(I did this very carefully, using clamps to secure the bed while sawing.)
+This made me nervous, but it’s always good to be anxious while using a saw because it makes you more careful.

-Then I used a NEW 1x4 to make the bottom shelf.
+Then, I used a NEW 1×4 to make the bottom shelf.
 Why oh why didn’t I make it longer?

-This is how I attached the bottom board (shelf) to the bunk bed frame.
-I used my Kreg Jig® K4 to make pocket holes for a strong and secure hold.
+I attached the bottom board (shelf) to the bunk bed frame, using my Kreg Jig® K4 to make pocket holes for a solid and secure hold.

 I filled the pocket screw holes with spackling to give the underneath side of the shelf a more finished look.

 Voila!
-I really do NOT like taking things apart and redoing them, but sometimes you just gotta do it.
-I removed the too short shelf, cut a longer board and notched it with my jigsaw so it mimics the top shelf better.
+I really don’t like taking things apart and redoing them, but sometimes, you just have to do it.
+I removed the too-short shelf, cut a longer board, and notched it with my jigsaw to mimic the top shelf better.

 This is after the black diy chalk paint primer (that’s why you can see the fingerprint smudges)